 , annotation driven event Listener which removed all the complexities of defining your EventListner.@EventListener

-is a core annotation that is handled transparently in a similar fashion as @Autowired
+is a core annotation handled transparently in a similar fashion as <a aria-label="@Autowired (opens in a new tab)" href="https://javadevjournal.com/spring-boot/spring-boot-security-auto-configuration/" target="_blank" rel="noreferrer noopener" class="rank-math-link">@Autowired</a>

-and others: no extra configuration is necessary with java config
+and others: no extra configuration is necessary with java config.

-To understand it more clearly, we will create and publish a custom Spring Event.
+To understand it more, we will create and publish a custom Spring event.
 Spring provides flexibility to create and publish custom events which by default will be synchronous.
+We will work on a simple example of customer registration, we will publish a simple CustomerRegistration

 event whenever a new customer registers with our application.
-We will let all listeners handle this event and perform applicable action (e.g sending email on customer registrations)
+We will let all listeners handle this event and perform applicable action (e.g. sending email on customer registrations)

-which will be used to store customer data (in our case just customer name)
+to store customer data (in our case just customer name)

 public class CustomerRegistrationEvent {